 A Large Ceiling Fan for Every Room & Application

 Large and tall rooms like the living room or great room will benefit most from this style of ceiling fan.
-A ceiling size of 15-feet by 15-feet is a good place to start, especially for ceilings 10-feet high or higher.
+A ceiling size of 15 feet by 15 feet is a good place to start, especially for ceilings 10 feet high or higher.
 However, this is not to say a standard 8-foot ceiling won't benefit from the use of a large ceiling fan, as there are options that can easily accommodate that height.
 With advanced efficiency technology, choosing to use a big ceiling fan on a standard 8-foot ceiling will not consume more energy than a traditional fan.
 Outside of the home, deck and patio spaces are also perfect for large outdoor ceiling fans like the Minka Aire Slipstream or the expansive Fanimation Odyn.
-Either of these large fan options allow you to tame a sweltering day with your own ready-made breeze.
+Either of these large fan options allows you to tame a sweltering day with your own ready-made breeze.
 And in warehouses, gymnasiums, restaurants or other commercial locations with high ceilings, you will love the airflow provided by these large ceiling fans.

 A Large Ceiling Fan for Every Style

 Whether used as a great room ceiling fan or a fan to move a lot of air on the patio, you are guaranteed to find a design that fits your needs and aesthetics.
 Sleek, modern designs from Minka Aire fit well in contemporary living rooms and great rooms, while Kichler fans fit spaces with more traditional and transitional elements of decoration.
 Using a combination of bronze and brushed nickel finishes, Kichler fans work well in a transitional living room or great room.
 Outside, under covered decks, patios and gazebos, look to a damp or wet rated large fan from Emerson Fans.
 Just be sure the fan is UL listed for locations where the presence of water is unavoidable.
 And if you love energy efficiency in your home, look to any of the large fan options that are powered with a DC motor or those that use an integrated LED light kit.
 Large ceiling fans with lights like an integrated LED kit will allow you to successfully accomplish two tasks at once - keeping your rooms cool and well-illuminated.
-Finally, find a unique helicopter look with a large option from Hunter Fans.
+Finally, find a huge helicopter-style fan with any of the options from Big Ass Fans.

 How to Choose the Best Large Ceiling Fan